Self-Love, Self-Esteem, Self-Respect, Self-Awareness.

 These are buzzwords in my line of work.

 They are used too much and with such casual reference that sometimes, even when I use them, I’m not sure I am really connected with the immensity of what it is I am talking about.

-But I am connected to the power of choosing to love yourself right now.
 Taking take the time to learn to love yourself (notice I said take the time to learn, instead of just doing it) is probably one of the most fundamental decisions you will ever make.
 Move at your own pace.
 Just try keeping an open mind.

 Here are the top 3 reasons why I have come to believe that self-love is fundamental.

 1. Without Self-Love, Nothing Much Sticks:

 It is much like the foundation that we pour before we build the house.
 Without it, the house is shaky and subject to falling easily when the elements set in.
 With a foundation, there is security from below (or within) that provides us with the strength to hold steady when the outside world gets rocky.